Driver’s mate gets 12 years for escaping from lawful custody

 Inspector Effah said a report was made to the Ankaase Police who arrested and handcuffed the convict and put him in cells for further investigations.

-He said the convict damaged the handcuffs valued at GH¢500.00 and managed to escape from the police custody.
+He said the convict damaged the handcuffs valued at GHc 500.00 and managed to escape from the police custody.